Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: cosmological constraint

-Since the matter power spectrum could be accurately calculated by cosmological model, e.g. $\rm \Lambda CDM$, and assuming its uncertainty is small enough that can be neglected compared to the HI parameters, the theoretical matter power spectrum could be a proper choice for $P_{\rm m}(k)$.
-We use CAMB \citep{CAMB} to generate non-linear matter power spectrum $P_{\rm m}(k)$ at $z=0.5$.
-Here the values of cosmological parameters in CAMB are set to be the same as MultiDark simulation\citep{MultiDark_simulations}, and we can adopt the values obtained from real cosmological observations in the real HI intensity mapping surveys.
+Since the matter power spectrum could be accurately calculated by a cosmological model, e.g. $\rm \Lambda CDM$, and assuming its uncertainty is small enough that it can be neglected compared to the H\textsc{i} parameters, the theoretical matter power spectrum could be a proper choice for $P_{\rm m}(k)$.
+We use CAMB \citep{CAMB} to generate a non-linear matter power spectrum $P_{\rm m}(k)$ at $z=0.5$.
+Here the values of cosmological parameters in CAMB are set to be the same as those in the MultiDark simulation \citep{MultiDark_simulations}, and we can adopt the values obtained from real cosmological observations in the real H\textsc{i} intensity mapping surveys.